HMS Illustrious (87): Subsequent operations in the Mediterranean

 The ship was hit five more times in this attack, one of which penetrated the un-armoured aft lift and detonated beneath it, destroying it and the surrounding structure.
-One bomb struck and destroyed the starboard forward "pom-pom" mount closest to the island, while another passed through the forwardmost port "pom-pom" mount and failed to detonate, although it did start a fire.
+One bomb struck and destroyed the starboard forward "pom-pom" mount closest to the island, while another passed through the foremost port "pom-pom" mount and failed to detonate, although it did start a fire.
 One bomb penetrated the outer edge of the forward port flight deck and detonated about 10 ft above the water, riddling the adjacent hull structure with holes which caused flooding in some compartments and starting a fire.
 The most damaging hit was a large bomb that penetrated through the deck armour forward of the aft lift and detonated 10 feet above the hangar deck.
 The explosion started a severe fire, destroyed the rear fire sprinkler system, bent the forward lift like a hoop and shredded the fire curtains into lethal splinters.
 It also blew a hole in the hangar deck, damaging areas three decks below.
 The Stukas also near-missed Illustrious with two bombs, which caused minor damage and flooding.
-The multiple hits at the aft end of the carrier knocked out her steering gear, although it was soon repaired.
+The hits at the aft end of the carrier knocked out her steering gear, although it was soon repaired.

 Another attack by 13 Ju 87s at 13:20 hit the ship once more in the aft lift well, which again knocked out her steering and reduced her speed to 15 kn.
 This attack was intercepted by six of the ship's Fulmars which had rearmed and refuelled ashore after they had dropped their bombs, but only two of the dive bombers were damaged before the Fulmars ran out of ammunition.
-The carrier, steering only by using her engines, was attacked several more times before she entered Grand Harbour's breakwater at 21:04, still on fire.
+The carrier, steering by engines, was attacked several more times before she entered Grand Harbour breakwater at 21:04, still on fire.
 The attacks killed 126 officers and men and wounded 91.
 Nine Swordfish and five Fulmars were destroyed during the attack.
-One additional Swordfish, piloted by Lieutenant Charles Lamb, was attempting to land when the bombs began to strike and was forced to ditch when it ran out of fuel; the crew was rescued by the destroyer Juno.
+Another Swordfish, piloted by Lieutenant Charles Lamb, was attempting to land when the bombs began to strike and was forced to ditch when it ran out of fuel; the crew was rescued by the destroyer Juno.
 The British fighters claimed to have shot down five Ju 87s, with the fleet's anti-aircraft fire claiming three others.
 Germans records show the loss of three Stukas, with another forced to make an emergency landing.